 The secret to a pretty Christmas tree is decorating in layers.
 Get more tips for Christmas tree decorating with these easy instructions from the experts.

 During the Christmas season it's wonderful to pass houses with majestic trees in the living room window all decked out in lights, garlands, and ornaments.
-Putting decorations on a Christmas tree is a time-honored tradition for most households, although Christmas tree decorating as we know it now didn't gain popularity in America until the late 19th century.
+Putting decorations on a Christmas tree is a time-honored tradition for many households, although Christmas tree decorating as we know it now didn't gain popularity in America until the late 19th century.
 Early decorations were mostly homemade ornaments and brightly dyed popcorn garlands, but today's decorations include everything from souvenir ornaments to vinyl records and -- of course -- lots of twinkling lights.
 Not sure how you want to decorate?
-Follow our three easy steps for decorating the perfect Christmas tree.
+Follow our three easy steps to decorate a Christmas tree.

-The first step in decorating a Christmas tree is adding the lights.
-Tree lights typically come on green or white wire strands; choose the strand that matches your tree so the wire will be hidden.
+The first step in how to decorate a Christmas tree is adding the lights.
+Tree lights typically come on green or white wire strands; choose the strand color that matches your tree so the wire will be hidden.
 Illuminating your Christmas tree from the inside out will give it the most dynamic look.
 Start at the base of the trunk and work your way up, wrapping lights around every major branch, moving from the trunk to the tip and back.

 Here are four popular types of lights to choose from when decorating your Christmas tree.